Page Reviewed / Updated - Apr. 2016

 There is an ongoing and sometimes heated debate whether generic drugs are of lower quality.
 The final decision whether to use a brand name or generic drug should be up to the individual and their doctor.
 However, two things are certain.
 Generic drugs are pharmacologically the same as their brand name equivalents and generic drugs are considerably less expensive for the consumer.

-As value as the costs saving of mail order is the convenience.
+As valuable as the costs saving of mail order is the convenience.
 Aside from not having to travel to the pharmacy, most mail order pharmacies will call the individual to remind them when it is time to refill a prescription or when a new prescription is required.
+Some mail order pharmacies will even call the doctor on the individual’s behalf to request a prescription refill.